 6. Can you contact my physician?

 Your therapist should contact your prescribing physician if you have taken or are taking medication for depression.
 Medication and psychotherapeutic approaches aren’t mutually exclusive.
-In fact, there’s evidence to suggest that the combination of medication and psychotherapy corresponds to greater improvement in mood than medication alone.
+In fact, there’s to suggest that the combination of medication and psychotherapy corresponds to greater improvement in mood than medication alone.

 Whether you choose medication, psychotherapy, or both, it’s important for your treatment providers, past and current, to be in communication so that all the services you receive work in conjunction with one another.
 Physicians should also be included in treatment if there are other medical services you’re seeking (for example, you’re pregnant or you plan on getting pregnant, or you have another medical condition).